Trigger Warning: This story includes references to sexual assault and violent crime.

 A bridge was built over the stream in Kwa-Thema, next to the football field where Simelane’s body was found.
 The bridge features her face imprinted on it and was built “as a reminder of the freedom, dignity and equality for all”, according to the Lesbian and Gay Equality Project.

-Another initiative set up with the aim of changing social attitudes, was The Eudy Simelane Memorial Lecture.
-This annual lecture, in partnership between the Ujamaa Centre at The University of KwaZulu-Natal, The Other Foundation, Pietermaritzburg Gay & Lesbian Network, the KwaZulu Natal Christian Council, and Simelane’s family, aims to change attitudes towards LGBT+ people, particularly within some religious communities.
-These bodies recognised that for there to be a significant social change, religious communities needed to adopt a new outlook on same-sex relationships and marriage, so that individuals could not try to use religious grounds to justify any form of violence against LGBT+ people.
+Another initiative set up with the aim of changing social attitudes was The Eudy Simelane Memorial Lecture.
+This annual lecture, in partnership with the Ujamaa Centre at The University of KwaZulu-Natal, The Other Foundation, Pietermaritzburg Gay & Lesbian Network, the KwaZulu Natal Christian Council, and Simelane’s family, aims to change attitudes towards LGBT+ people, particularly within some religious communities.
+These bodies recognised that for there to be a significant social change, religious communities needed to adopt a new outlook on same-sex relationships and marriage so that individuals could not try to use religious grounds to justify any form of violence against LGBT+ people.

 Professor Charlene van der Walt from the University of KwaZulu-Natal and Deputy Director of Ujamaa Centre said: “Eudy’s story is an example of what happens to a lot of families and a lot of faith communities, yet the issue of LGBT+ people in faith is often denied or invisible.”

 Van der Walt added it was especially important to continue these conversations during the Covid-19 pandemic where LGBT+ people are “vulnerable” because they often are “in a family setting that doesn’t accept” their sexuality.
 “We have made a massive leap in the right direction,” she said.